saapo-ka-baadshah/ArduinoOscilloscope/README.md

 We have a lot of options with **the Microsoft Windows** which can make the Arduino solve the purpose by displaying input signals on your computer.

-But when it comes to **Linux**, one with immense efforts one can find only a few options which may or may not work on every machine.
+But when it comes to **Linux**, with immense efforts one can find only a few options which may or may not work on every machine.

 **So here's a solution for this.
 Arduino Oscilloscope.**